Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ## Native Sidecar Support in Istio 1.20+

 With the release of Istio 1.20, native sidecar support has been introduced, offering a streamlined approach to managing sidecar proxies.
-This integration reduces the overhead and complexity associated with sidecar injection, providing:
+This integration reduces the overhead and complexity associated with sidecar injection, providing efficient management of sidecar lifecycles.

-* Improved Performance: Optimized resource utilization and reduced latency.
-* Simplified Configuration: Easier and more reliable configuration process.
-* Operational Efficiency: Efficient management of sidecar lifecycles, including updates and scaling.
+## Where Native Sidecar Does not Help

+While native sidecar support addresses many challenges, it does not assist with egress traffic as much as with ingress traffic.
+This is because application containers are terminated after sidecar containers, leaving no effective way to notify the application container that the pod is being terminated before the native sidecar is stopped.
+Consequently, in-flight egress traffic from the application container may experience disruptions during pod restarts.

 ## Try it out!